karlgrieshop/Bioinformatics_Onboarding/README.md

 In the menu bar in the top click `Terminal` → `New Terminal` to open a terminal window in VS Code. (*If your screen got split in half horizontally, just click `zsh`, `Bash`, `Git Bash` or `Powershell` → `Move Terminal to Editor Area` for a better experience.*)

 **Windows users:**
 VS Code should use `Git Bash` as your terminl by default because you installed **Git for Windows** earlier, above.
-If it opened a `Powershell` terminal instead, click the dropdown arrow in the terminal tab and select `Git Bash`.
-I recommend setting `Git Bash` as your default shell: click the dropdown arrow again and choose **Select Default Profile…**, then choose **Git Bash**.
+If it opened a `Powershell` terminal instead, click the dropdown arrow in the terminal tab and select `bash`.
+I recommend setting `bash` as your default shell: click the dropdown arrow again and choose **Select Default Profile…**, then choose **Git Bash**.

 I like to slide my terminal tab(s) all the way over the left and scripts to the right to keep things organised.